+Blumberg believed that pain in the lower abdomen after abrupt withdrawal of the hand from the lower abdominal quadrant was a sign of appendicitis.
 Performed by gradually increasing the pressure of the palpating hand over the tender spot, and then removing abruptly.
-If the patient winces with pain upon withdrawal of the hand, the test is positive indicating a likelihood of peritonitis1907;54: 1177
+If the patient winces with pain upon withdrawal of the hand, the test is positive indicating a likelihood of peritonitis

-1970: Prout determined that the demonstration of rebound tenderness suffers the twin disadvantages of being both unpleasant for the patient and of being diagnostically useless.
+1970 – WG Prout determined that the demonstration of rebound tenderness suffers the twin disadvantages of being both unpleasant for the patient and of being diagnostically useless.

 - Blumberg, JM.
-Ein neues diagnostisches Symptom bei Appendicitis.
-Münchener medizinische Wochenschrift, 1907; 54(1): 1177-1178.
-[Blumberg sign]
+Ueber ein neues diagnostisches Symptom bei Appendicitis.
+Münchener medizinische Wochenschrift, 1907; 54(1): 1177-1178

 - Prout WG.
 The significance of rebound tenderness in the acute abdomen.
 Br J Surg.
 1970; 57(7): 508-10.

 - Liddington MI, Thomson WHF.
 Rebound tenderness test.
 Br J Surg.
 1991; 78(7): 795-6.

 the names behind the name